IDMNYU/audiolab/docs/index.md

 # NYU Integrated Design & Media
 ## Audio Lab studio manual
-How to use the IDM audio lab (2MTC, rooms 823/824)
+How to use the IDM audio lab (2MTC, room 824)

 Last updated Fall, 2022.